vkbo/novelWriter/docs/source/int_interface.rst

 The project's Outline view is available as the second tab on the right hand side of the main window labelled :guilabel:`Outline`.
-The outline provides an overview of the novel structure, displaying a tree hierarchy of the elements of the novel, that is, the level 1 to 4 headings, not the files.
+The outline provides an overview of the novel structure, displaying a tree hierarchy of the elements of the novel, that is, the level 1 to 4 headings.

-The document file containing the heading can also be displayed as a separate column, as well as the line number where it occurs.
-Double-clicking an entry will open the corresponding file in the editor.
+The document containing the heading can also be displayed as a separate column, as well as the line number where it occurs.
+Double-clicking an entry will open the corresponding document in the editor.

 .. note::
-   Since the internal structure of the novel does not depend on the file structure of the project tree, these will not necessarily look the same, depending how you choose to organise your files.
+   Since the internal structure of the novel does not depend directly on the folder and document structure of the project tree, these will not necessarily look the same, depending how you choose to organise your documents.
 See the :ref:`a_struct` page for more details.

 Various meta data and information extracted from tags can be displayed in columns in the outline.
 A default set of such columns is visible, but you can turn on or off more columns by right clicking